KetanMann/Text_2_Img_Diffusion_Model_Training_Script/README.md

 - Normalization layers

 The exact architecture can be customized through the script arguments or by modifying the UNet2DConditionModel initialization.

-### Training Epoch Progression.
-Prompt = ""A powerful Gyarados unleashes a roar, showcasing its fierce expression and serpentine body, ready for battle."
-All 32x32 images at different epochs of training, were upscaled(256x256) to make this gif.
-That's why it is hazy.

 ## Text Conditioning in Diffusers